mohitjain/mohitjain/_posts/2012-11-26-use-after_commit-instead-of-active-record-callbacks-to-avoid-unexpected-errors.md

 COMMIT
 {% endhighlight %}

-In this case, the worker process query the newly-created notification before main process commits the transaction, it will raise NotFoundError, because transaction in worker process can’t read uncommitted notification from transaction in main process.
+In this case, the worker process query the newly-created notification before the main process commits the transaction, it will raise NotFoundError, because transaction in worker process can’t read free information from the transaction in the main process.

 ## Refactor

-So we should tell activerecord to generate notification worker after notification insertion transaction committed.
+So we should tell ActiveRecord to generate notification worker after notification insertion transaction committed.

 {% highlight ruby %}